-In most cases, the new rules come into force on 1st January 2021.
+In most cases, the new VAT rules came into force on

 What does VAT have to do with Brexit?

 To help you understand what Brexit means for VAT, it’s useful to understand how VAT normally works.
 Watch our introductory video to learn about VAT, or carry on reading below.

 If a business registers for VAT, it charges VAT on any taxable sales that it makes.
 This usually means adding the cost of the VAT on to the customer’s bill.

 The customer pays what they owe to the business, including the VAT charge.
 The business effectively acts as a tax collector, and is responsible for paying the VAT it collects on to HMRC.

 It’s a bit more complicated when the seller and the customer are in different countries.
 This is because of the way that VAT is usually charged on sales as well as imports, which can mean paying two lots of VAT.